The advice sheets below have the latest information on weights and measures. If you need more advice call 01753 475111 (Regulatory Services option).

 Any equipment used in the weighing of sacks of fuel or prepacked containers must be approved for trade use and comply with the accuracy requirements under weights and measures legislation.

 Solid fuel includes coal, coke and solid fuel derived from coal or coke.
-It is normally marketed in one of two ways, either:
+It is normally sold to consumers by:

 It must always be sold by reference to weight in kilograms.